mortal123/autonlp_starting_kit/README.md

 1. Do local test for their own algorithm;
 2. Enable meta-learning.

-You may refer to [codalab site](https://pan.baidu.com/s/1xZliZPg3Ylw1sjMLlIkICA) for download the datasets.
+You may refer to [codalab site](https://autodl.lri.fr/competitions/35#learn_the_details-get_data) for offline datasets.

+Unzip the zip file and you'll get 5 datasets.

 ## Prepare a ZIP file for submission on CodaLab
 Zip the contents of `AutoDL_sample_code_submission`(or any folder containing